loganr0217/KleinPennyRAGBot/README.md

    - You can send questions using tools like cURL, Postman, or a Python script.

 6. **Evaluate with DeepEval**
-   - Optionally, test the chatbot’s performance using DeepEval by running the following command:
+   - Optionally, test the chatbot’s performance using DeepEval by running the following command after the server is live:
      ```bash
      python3 test.py
      ```